elabftw/elabdoc/doc/debug.rst

 Replace X with the correct userid.

 Once this is done, you can login with the password: "totototo".
-Make sure to change it again from the User Control Panel once logged in!
+Make sure to change it again from the Settings page once logged in!